ayton-ps/website/main/content/news/september-2024-newsletter.md

 returned the form please do so ASAP as the nursing team will collect them the week beginning 2nd September.

+## Parent Council

+There will be Parent Council meeting held in the school hall on Wednesday 25th September 6:00–7:00pm.
+All parents and carers are welcome to attend.
+An AGM date will be agreed at this first initial meeting of the new school session.

 ## Fundraising

 Last terms sponsored walk around the castle raised a wonderful £939.21.
 The